parveenkrraina/essilor-databricks-associate/Day-7/Lab-01.md

 **Action:** Create a catalog, then a schema, then a managed table (example uses DELTA format).

+**Note:** You can omit the location parameter in this lab, as the catalog already has a managed location assigned.

+**Explanation:** This establishes a new catalog for organizing data assets and applying governance policies.

 ```python
 %sql
 CREATE CATALOG IF NOT EXISTS uc_demo